FirelyTeam/firely-docs/vonk/security/accesscontrol.rst

 Identification and Authentication
 ---------------------------------
-Vonk does not authenticate users itself.
+Firely Server does not authenticate users itself.
 It is meant to be used in an `OAuth2`_ environment in which an `OAuth2 provider`_ is responsible for the identification and authentication of users.
 Typically, a user first enters a Web Application, e.g. a patient portal, or a mobile app.
 That application interactively redirects the user to the OAuth2 provider - which is the authorization server and may or may not handle authentication as well - to authenticate, and receives an OAuth2 token back.
-Then, the application can do an http request to Vonk to send or receive resource(s), and provide the OAuth2 token in the http Authentication header, thereby acting on behalf of the user.
+Then, the application can do an http request to Firely Server to send or receive resource(s), and provide the OAuth2 token in the http Authentication header, thereby acting on behalf of the user.
-Vonk can then read the OAuth2 token and validate it with the OAuth2 authorization server.
+Firely Server can then read the OAuth2 token and validate it with the OAuth2 authorization server.
 This functionality is not FHIR specific.

 .. _feature_accesscontrol_authorization:

 Authorization
 -------------
-Authorization in Vonk by default is based on `SMART on FHIR`_ and more specifically the `Scopes and Launch Context`_ defined by it.
+Authorization in Firely Server by default is based on `SMART on FHIR`_ and more specifically the `Scopes and Launch Context`_ defined by it.
 SMART specifies several claims that can be present in the OAuth2 token and their meaning.
-These are examples of scopes and launch contexts that are recognized by Vonk:
+These are examples of scopes and launch contexts that are recognized by Firely Server:

 * scope=user/Observation.read: the user is allowed to read Observation resources
 * scope=user/Encounter.write: the user is allowed to write Encounter resources